-How to Make Fabric Journals
+How to Make a Fabric Journal

-Originally inspired by Teesha Moore, I discovered that these journals with their sewn-in watercolor pages are perfect for mini photo albums, scrapbooks and art journals.
+Originally inspired by Teesha Moore, I discovered that these journals with their sewn-in watercolor pages are perfect for mini photo albums, scrapbooks, and art journals.

 Here's how to make them.

 6 Steps for Making a Fabric Journal

 - Quilt the pillows.

 - Fabric scraps: Pre-cut patchwork charm packs work best.
 I mostly use 4"x4" squares, but I have also used 5"x5" and 6"x6" pieces as well.
 The journals here have two panels of four quilted squares along with a wrap-over flap of two quilted squares.